 Not only is it a test of a dogs speed and skill, but also of their endurance and consistency, as they need to maintain a high-level of performance throughout the competition.

-Not only is the Irish Derby comfortably the most lucrative and prestigious event of the year, success also opens the door for the champion (if a dog) to the world of breeding and the opportunity to become a stud dog.
+The Irish Derby is comfortably among the most lucrative and prestigious events of the year, success also opens the door for the champion (if a dog) to the world of breeding and the opportunity to become a stud dog.